nawelGl/Empreinte-Carbone-SIRIUS/README.md

 Connection refused : Error 404
 The product reference does not exist : Error 405
-The product reference contains forbidden characters : Error 406
+The product reference contains forbidden characters : Error 406 One of the values is null : Error 407